OurVoiceUSA/HelloVoter/README.md

 ## Features

-This is in development, and will be the API backend to the OVMobile canvass functions for large operations.
+This is in development, and will be the API backend to the HelloVoter canvass functions for large operations.
 The current production mobile app uses Dropbox for data sharing and storage.

 ## Setup